Welcome to

 Why Experience RCs if Parent Compounds Are Available?

 Hypothetically, let us say that a researcher has access to LSD and 1P-LSD.
-Knowing that much less research has been done on 1P-LSD versus LSD, why would the individual even consider 1P-LSD?
+Knowing that much less research has been done on 1P-LSD versus LSD, why would the individual even consider 1P-LSD or another LSD analogue?
 Aside from the legal availability, which was highlighted above, the RC variant of the parent compound is usually cheaper.
 Not only this, but the effects of the RC are often so similar to the parent compound, that most individuals will be unable to differentiate between the two substances.

 1cP-LSD (1-Cyclopropionyl-d-lysergic acid diethylamide) blotters.
 A novel semisynthetic psychedelic substance of the lysergamide class.
 1cP-LSD is closely related to 1P-LSD and LSD.
 It is reported to produce similar to identical effects.